+In this article, we will explore the most common dog health issues by breed, size, and age, as well as tips for prevention and treatment.
 As pet owners, we all want our dogs to be healthy and happy.
 However, no matter how careful we are, our furry friends can still experience health issues.
-In this article, we will explore the most common health conditions in dogs by breed, size, and age, as well as tips for prevention and treatment.

 Different dog breeds are prone to different health issues.
-Here are some of the most common health conditions by breed:
+Here are some of the most common dog health issues by breed:

 Golden Retrievers: Cancer, hip dysplasia, and heart disease are common in Golden Retrievers.